Scientific Name

 Description

 Sedum tetractinum is a low-growing succulent that forms a mat of overlapping rounded leaves that resemble fish scales.
-It grows to 4 inches tall and spreads by runners to 1 foot (30 cm) wide.
-Leaves are bright green, turning dark bronze, and often deciduous in winter.
-They are up to 1.2 inches (3 cm) long and 0.5 inches (1.3 cm) wide.
-The flower spikes of tiny, star-shaped, yellow flowers appear over the shiny foliage during summer.
+It can grow to 4 inches tall and spread by runners to 1 foot (30 cm) wide.
+The leaves are bright green, turning dark bronze, and often deciduous in winter.
+They can measure up to 1.2 inches (3 cm) long and 0.5 inches (1.3 cm) wide.

 Hardiness